 - Triticum spelta (spelt, a form of wheat)

-Dr. Amy Myers suggests you avoid the “Troublesome Twenty” ingredients at all times to guarantee you’re not eating hidden sources of gluten: We often see ‘natural/artificial flavor/color’ on labels.
-You might be surprised the next time you think you’re drinking just sparkling water!
-I became privvy to that a few years ago when I realized I felt off I had a can of bubbly.
+Dr. Amy Myers suggests you avoid the “Troublesome Twenty” ingredients at all times to guarantee you’re not eating hidden sources of gluten.
+For example, we often see ‘natural/artificial flavor/color’ — sometimes even in sparkling water!

 - artificial/natural color/flavor